MentorAPM/react-structured-query/README.md

 #### props.dateOperations

 Operations on date data types.
-Defaults are same as integer operations.
+Defaults are same as num operations.

 #### props.enumOperations